eyedeekay/eephttpd/PROPAGANDA.md

 eepHttpd is the easiest tool for hosting new sites on the I2P network from your own computer(As long as they are mostly *static* sites, for now).
 You start the application and it sets up a directory in a logical place on your system.
+It has some neat features to make your sites available to people who want it even when you aren't available to host it.
+Probably the most cool thing that it can do is that it can mirror most github pages as long as they are statically pre-generated.
+The I2P Site itself is actually just a clone of the github repository, making the act of mirroring the site also the act of mirroring the source code.

 Homepages:
 ----------